Trade forex like the banks

 The charts are clear and not overcrowded.
 The trading method is simple.
 Trading is approached with a probabilistic and open mindset which realizes that anything can happen with a trade at any time.

 It just boils down to a couple of items when analyzing the charts and you will be able to analyze the charts and find setups with a high probability of success just like the big traders, trading teams and banks do.
+Here You can see a funny video about trading levels.

 Point 1.
 TREND & MOMENTUM